428937/MikroProject/README.md

 1. Assemble the code using **TASM** or **NASM**.
 2. Run the resulting `.COM` file in **DOSBox**.
 3. Objective: Press the target key before the timer hits zero

-*Developed as a demonstration of low-level programming and interrupt handling.*